 Somewhere inside of himself he is a good person but my husband is very emotionally abusive.
-He never hits me but still I want to leave him so badly.
-But I cannot because I have a daughter who is only seven and she loves him so much.
+He never hits me but I always want to leave him so bad.
+But I have a daughter who is only seven and she loves him so much.
 It would break my husband’s heart to lose her as well.
 I am so lost and so sad and I don’t know what to do.
 Can you help me?

 Dear Sad Wife,